ApurvaBhargava/my-curriculum-vitae/README.md

 Machine Learning Engineer/ Data Scientist with over 3 years of industrial and academic research experience, M.S. in Data Science from New York University and B.E. in Computer Science and Engineering from Birla Institute of Technology, Mesra, India.

 I am passionate about translating intelligence from carbon brains to silicon ones and decoding the world.
 I am a quick learner, curious and highly meticulous.
-I am the most excited about general intelligence AI.
+I am the most excited about artificial general intelligence, and would like to be a part of immersive research in the same.

 I believe in the plasticity of mind and welcome new ideas and perspectives.
 Since the mind is bigger than the person, I also write poetry and short stories.